-Electives must be approved by the student's advisor, Ec 4 ab, 6 units each term, must be included in the electives for graduation.
+oWith approval of advisor.
+Ec 4 ab, 6 units each term must be included in the electives for graduation.
 All courses for B.S. in Engineering must total 580 units.

 NOTE: A student who plans to apply for graduate study at the Institute in some field of Engineering should, before choosing his electives, consult Sections IV and V of this catalog for specific requirements for admission to graduate study in this field.